ayushais/deep_3d_descriptor/README.md

 --number_of_models_stored (default: 2)

 ```
-If the following paramteres are not provided, they will be set to default values
-1. batch_size: 32
-2. epochs: 5
-3. learning_rate: 0.0001
-4. eta: 0.0005
-5. growth_rate: 4
-6. number_of_models_stored: 2
-7. path_to_store_models: learned_models/

 We recommend the following training procedure.
 Train the network with the default parameters.
 Then retrain the network with learning rate set to 0.00001 and weights initialized using the